Updated by Ben Stegner on 12 July 2017.

 WIN will open the Start menu on Windows 7 and 10 and allow you to start typing a search term immediately; the speed even rivals keystroke launcher Launchy if you don’t mind the basic functionality.

 You’ll find this much faster than manually mousing over to the Start button and then having to type.
-Those on Windows 8 or 8.1 will be taken to the Start screen with this key – though you can easily bring back the old Start menu with some free tools.
+Those on Windows 8 or 8.1 will go to the Start screen with this key – though you can easily bring back the old Start menu with some free tools.

 Probably the most ubiquitous of our study are the shortcuts that deal with text editing: